Feynman Integrals and Scattering Amplitudes from Wilson Loops: Abstract

 \section{Abstract}

-We study Feynman integrals and scattering amplitudes in ${\cal N}=4$ super-Yang-Mills by exploiting the duality with null polygonal Wilson loops.
-Certain Feynman integrals, including one-loop and two-loop chiral pentagons, are given by Feynman diagrams of a supersymmetric Wilson loop , where one can perform loop integrations and be left with simple integrals along edges.
-As the main application, we compute analytically for the first time, the symbol of the generic ($n\geq 12$) double pentagon, which gives two-loop MHV amplitudes and components of NMHV amplitudes to all multiplicities.
-We represent the double pentagon as a two-fold $\mathrm{d} \log$ integral of a one-loop hexagon, and the non-trivial part of the integration lies at rationalizing square roots contained in the latter.
-We obtain a remarkably compact ``algebraic words" which contain $6$ algebraic letters for each of the $16$ square roots, and they all nicely cancel in combinations for MHV amplitudes and NMHV components which are free of square roots.
-In addition to $96$ algebraic letters, the alphabet consists of $152$ dual conformal invariant combinations of rational letters.
+We study Feynman integrals and scattering amplitudes in ${\cal N}=4$ super-Yang-Mills theory by exploiting the duality with null polygonal Wilson loops.
+Certain Feynman integrals, including one-loop chiral pentagon and generic two-loop double pentagon, are given by Feynman diagrams of supersymmetric Wilson loops, where one can perform loop integrations and be left with simple integrals along edges.
+As the main application, we compute analytically for the first time the symbol of finite double pentagon integrals, which give finite part of two-loop MHV amplitudes and finite components of NMHV amplitudes to all multiplicities.
+We represent the double pentagon as a two-fold $\mathrm{d} \log$ integral of a one-loop hexagon, and the non-trivial part of integrations concerns rationalizing square roots contained in the latter.
+We obtain beautiful ``algebraic words'' which contain $6$ algebraic letters for each of the $16$ square roots, and they all nicely cancel in combinations for MHV amplitudes and NMHV components which are free of square roots.
+We express the final answer in terms of only two independent weight-$3$ integrable symbols, written in a remarkably compact form.
+In addition to algebraic letters, the alphabet consists of $164$ rational letters.